OpenTermsArchive/contrib-versions/Coursera/unknown.md

 In addition to our own cookies, we may also use various third-party cookies to report usage statistics of the Site and refine marketing efforts.

-*   _Tracking cookies._ Follow on-site behavior and tie it to other metrics allowing better understanding of usage habits.
+*   _Tracking cookies_.
+Follow on-site behavior and tie it to other metrics allowing better understanding of usage habits.
-*   _Optimization cookies._ Allow real-time tracking of user conversion from different marketing channels to evaluate their effectiveness.
+*   _Optimization cookies_.
+Allow real-time tracking of user conversion from different marketing channels to evaluate their effectiveness.
-*   _Partner cookies._ Provide marketing conversion metrics to our partners so they can optimize their paid marketing efforts.
+*   _Partner cookies_.
+Provide marketing conversion metrics to our partners so they can optimize their paid marketing efforts.

-To view a list of third-party cookies that we use, please view our Cookies Table.
+To view a list of Coursera cookies, please view our Cookies Table.

 What are your choices regarding cookies